Perdomo 10th Anniversary Champagne Robusto Connecticut Review

 Perdomo 10th Anniversary Champagne Robusto Connecticut vs Arturo Fuente Chateau Fuente King T

 The Fuente is milder, grassier, with less complexity.
 Perdomo's Connecticut wrapper delivers more cream and subtle sweetness, plus better aging potential.
-If you want a touch more flavor without jumping into medium strength, this edges ahead.

 I'd pick the Champagne Connecticut for a relaxed morning or when I want flavor without the punch.